Fungal infection - scalp; Tinea of the scalp; Tinea - capitis

-Related skin infections may be found:
+Related ringworm infections may be found:

 The fungi grow well in warm, moist areas.
 A tinea infection is more likely if you:

-Tinea capitis, or ringworm, can spread easily.
+Ringworm can spread quickly.
 It most often affects children and goes away at puberty.
 However, it can occur at any age.

-You can catch tinea capitis if you come into direct contact with an area of ringworm on someone else's body.
+You can catch ringworm if you come into direct contact with an area of ringworm on someone else's body.
 You can also get it if you touch items such as combs, hats, or clothing that have been used by someone with ringworm.
 The infection can also be spread by pets, particularly cats.

-Tinea capitis may involve part or all of the scalp.
+Ringworm may involve part or all of the scalp.
 The affected areas:

-You may have a low-grade fever of around 100 to 101°F (37.8 to 38.3°C) or swollen lymph nodes in the neck.
+You may have a low-grade fever of around 100°F to 101°F (37.8°C to 38.3°C) or swollen lymph nodes in the neck.

-Your health care provider will prescribe medicine you take by mouth to treat ringworm on the scalp.
+Your provider will prescribe medicine you take by mouth to treat ringworm on the scalp.
 You will need to take the medicine for 4 to 8 weeks.